ervinwirth/indicatrix-mapper/README.md

 - **Real-time Distortions:** Scale, area, and angular distortion attributes are recalculated automatically whenever you change the map projection.
 - **Dynamic Symbology:** Ellipses are rotated and scaled via data-defined overrides based on the calculated principal axes of the Tissot indicatrix.
-- **Customizable Grids:** Define the extent, resolution, and visual radius of the indicatrices.
+- **Customizable Grids:** Define the extent and resolution of the indicatrix grid.
 - **Modern API Compatibility:** Fully compatible with QGIS 3.x (using `QMetaType`, `setStrokeColor`, and other modern classes).
 - **Comprehensive Data:** The attribute table provides $h, k, s, \omega, a_{ind}, b_{ind}$ and the rotation angle for every point.